 It started out with this year’s interpreters’ adrenaline-pumping musical number of “Enrich The Spirit” accompanied by the tight harmony of ASOP chorale.
 The spirit of praise and worship was felt in the power production number.

-The gospel fest named singer-turned-composer, Carlo David’s original praise song entitled “Dahil Sa Iyo” as the “Song of the Year”.
+The gospel fest named ASOP interpreter-turned-composer, Carlo David’s original praise song entitled “Dahil Sa Iyo” as the “Song of the Year”.

-RNB King, Jay R effortlessly delivered a smooth rendition of the song, earning himself the best interpreter award for his performance.
+RnB King, Jay-R effortlessly delivered a smooth rendition of “Dahil Sa Iyo,” earning himself the Best Interpreter Award for his performance.

 While many of the songs in this year’s line-up are emotional ballads, “Dahil Sa Iyo” is on the upbeat side.